JonoHall/Laravel-Vite-Codespaces/README.md

-## Step 1 - Clone this repository and open a Codespace with it
+## Step 1 - Clone Repository

+Clone this repository and open a new Codespace instance with it.

 ## Step 2 - Run the install script